-All food and beverage products packaged for sale must be labeled in accordance with the provisions established in INDECOPI's Peruvian Technical Standards NTP 209.038:2009 (Reviewed in 2014 - PACKED PRODUCTS LABELING, as well as per article 117 of Supreme Decree 007-98-SA.
+All food and beverage products packaged for sale must be labeled in accordance with the provisions established in INDECOPI's Peruvian Metrological Standards NMP 001 2019 - Packed products labeling requirements (see Attachment), as well as per article 117 of Supreme Decree 007-98-SA.
 An adhesive Spanish language label needs to be applied before an imported product reaches the point-of-sale.
 The information should include:

-- Name of the product.

-- Food additives and ingredients and instructions for use.

-- Manufacturer's name and address.

-- Importer's name, commercial name and address, phone, taxpayer's identification (RUC).
-Note this information may appear on a separate adhesive label.

-- Sanitary registration number.

-- Expiration Date (shelf life, established by the manufacturer) as stipulated by Codex or the applicable Peruvian sanitary standard.

-- Production lot code and special conservation conditions (if any).

-- · Net weight or volume of the content.

-- Country of origin.
+- Name of the product. - List of ingredients (except food products with only one ingredient). - Food additives and ingredients and instructions for use. - Manufacturer's name and address. - Importer's name, commercial name and address, phone, taxpayer's identification (RUC).
+Note, this information may appear on a separate adhesive label. - Sanitary registration number. - Expiration Date (shelf life, established by the manufacturer) as stipulated by Codex or the applicable Peruvian sanitary standard. - Production lot code and special conservation conditions (if any). - Net weight or volume of the content. - Country of origin.